1 Spinningfields

-No.1 Spinningfields (formerly 1 Hardman Square) is a 92 m tall office tower in the Spinningfields district of Manchester city centre, England.
+No. 1 Spinningfields (formerly 1 Hardman Square) is a 92 m office tower in the Spinningfields district of Manchester city centre, England.

-The development was previously known as 1 Hardman Square which was a proposed 140 m tall skyscraper but was cancelled in 2009.
-The development was revived in 2014 with a 92 m tall high-rise and the revised design gained planning approval in May 2014.
+The development was previously known as 1 Hardman Square which was a proposed 140 m high-rise but was cancelled in 2009.
+The development was revived in 2014 with a 92 m high-rise and the revised design gained planning approval in May 2014.
 Demolition of the former building on the site, Quay House, began in early 2015 and construction of its replacement began shortly afterwards.

 Background

 1 Hardman Square (2004–2013)

 The high-rise was first proposed in 2004, linking in with the new developments in Spinningfields and the growth in proposals for tall buildings in the city at the time.
 The 2008 financial crisis paralysed the development market, particularly in the expensive sector of constructing skyscrapers.

 In 2011 it was reported that developers of the tower, Allied London, were on the verge of sealing a £165 million deal with German fund manager, Union Investment.
 As part of the deal, Union Investments forward-purchased 1 Hardman Square, which gave Allied London the capital to construct the building.
 Construction of the building was dependent on whether Allied London could sign up tenants for half the building, which reportedly could have taken up to two years as the economy recovered.